 Aviemore is renowned for its stunning ski locations, tucked away lochs, magical forests and great trails for avid walkers and their canine companions.
 Nestled in the Cairngorm National Park, home to three of the four highest mountains in Britain, it is a base for terrain that is perfect for hikers and hounds with a head for heights.
 There are some of the best dog walks in Aviemore with woodland, coastal and national park trails all on your doorstep.

 In Aviemore dog friendly pubs goes without saying, so you will not have to stray too far off course to find one that will suit you and Fido will feel right at home in.
-Enjoy a day out in Aviemore with dogs, and then take a look at our guide to pet friendly cottages in Aviemore.
+Enjoy a day out in Aviemore with dogs, and then take a look at our guide to pet friendly cottages in Aviemore village.
 If you don’t want a cottage, there are plenty of pet friendly log cabins in Aviemore that are well worth checking out.